blbadger/blbadger.github.io/language-representations-inputs.md

 model = AutoModelForCausalLM.from_pretrained("gpt2-xl", load_in_8bit=True, device_map='auto')
 ```

 `bitsandbytes` does not actually convert all model parameters to 8-bit precision due to the ubiquitous presence of outlier features in large language models, as shown by [Dettmers and colleages](https://arxiv.org/abs/2208.07339).
-Note that most CPUs do not support linear algebraic operations with any datatype less than 32 bits, so a GPU must be used here.
+Note that most CPUs do not support linear algebraic operations with any datatype less than 32 bits, so a GPU should be used here.
 Once the model has been loaded, for the full 48-block stack of GPT-2 we have a top-5 representation of the input 'The sky is blue.' represented as

 ```
  COURisphere Dragonboundheit\<